Nicholas Pinnock: Career

 Pinnock portrayed a young Nelson Mandela in the ITV docudrama Mandela: The Prison Years, which aired on 15 December 2013, the day Mandela was buried.
-Directed by Emmy and BAFTA award-winning director Tom Roberts, the programme charts Mandela's sentencing in 1963, his arrival at Robben Island through to his release on 11 February 1990.

-In 2015 Pinnock showcased the role of Frank Sutter in Fortitude on Sky Atlantic.
-He went on to play Jay "The Sport" Jackson at the Bush Theatre in London, starring in The Royale.
-The play opened to rave reviews in November 2015.
-The same year saw the release of Pinnock's next two films, Monsters: Dark Continent, sequel to Monsters in which he plays the role of Forrest, and The Keeping Room, portraying the role of Bill.
+In 2015, Pinnock showcased the role of Frank Sutter in Fortitude on Sky Atlantic.
+The same year saw the release of his next two films, Monsters: Dark Continent, the sequel to Monsters in which he plays the role of Forrest, and The Keeping Room, portraying the role of Bill.

+In November 2015, he played Jay "The Sport" Jackson in The Royale at the Bush Theatre in London.

-Pinnock's next role was as Jason Backland on ITV's crime drama Marcella Series 1 and 2, alongside Anna Friel.
+In 2016, Pinnock played Jason Backland on ITV's crime drama Marcella series 1 and 2, alongside Anna Friel.
 The series aired on ITV on 4 April 2016.
 He then appeared as Ian Shaw in Counterpart, a science fiction thriller first aired on 10 December 2017.

 In September 2019, Pinnock appeared in the first season of Criminal: UK on Netflix.

-In March 2019, it was announced that Pinnock had been cast as lead character Aaron Wallace in For Life, an American legal drama television series created by Hank Steinberg and executive producer Curtis "50 Cent" Jackson.
+Pinnock was cast as lead character Aaron Wallace in For Life, an American legal drama television series created by Hank Steinberg and executive producer Curtis "50 Cent" Jackson.
 The series was inspired by the life of Isaac Wright, Jr, who was serving a life sentence for a wrongful conviction, but got himself exonerated and became a defense lawyer.
-The series premiered on ABC on 11 February 2020. and ran for 2 seasons.
+The series premiered on ABC on 11 February 2020. and ran for two seasons.

+In 2022, he was cast as Jesus in Jeymes Samuel's The Book of Clarence.

-It was announced in May 2021, that Pinnock was cast as John Ellis in Django, an upcoming television series for Sky and Canal+, alongside Noomi Rapace, Matthias Schoenaerts and Lisa Vicari.
+Pinnock played John Ellis in Django, a 2023 television series for Sky and Canal+, alongside Noomi Rapace, Matthias Schoenaerts and Lisa Vicari.

+Pinnock was cast in This Town, alongside Michelle Dockery and Jordan Bolger, a 2024 six-part British television series for BBC One written and created by Steven Knight.
+He was also cast alongside Tessa Thompson in Hedda, an American drama film written and directed by Nia DaCosta, based on the play Hedda Gabler by Henrik Ibsen.

+Awards and nominations

 In December 2022, Pinnock was announced as winner in the Best Actor category at the British Urban Film Festival awards in London.